 The 1930s: Flips, Fizzes and Sours

 The 1930s was the era of acid-driven cocktails; bartenders shaking furiously to create that frothy foam from lighter soda-based fizzes to hearty whole egg flips.

-Nate’s drink of choice: Cynar Flip with cynar, rye, cream and egg
+Our pick: Cynar Flip with cynar, rye, cream and egg